1234224576/ScamLoadingView/README.md

 ## License

-SampleLib is available under the MIT license.
+ScamLoadingView is available under the MIT license.
 See the LICENSE file for more info.